-We, the U.S. Geological Survey (USGS), announce the availability for public comment of draft report titled “Strengthening the Scientific Understanding of Climate Change Impacts on Freshwater Resources of the United States”.
+We, the U.S. Geological Survey (USGS), announce the Start Printed Page 17963availability for public comment of draft report titled “Strengthening the Scientific Understanding of Climate Change Impacts on Freshwater Resources of the United States”.
 The report reviews key issues related to freshwater resource data and climate change and identifies next steps to improve the Nation's capacity to detect and predict changes in freshwater resources that are likely to result from a changing climate.

 We must receive any written comments on or before April 22, 2011.